Meredith Haberfeld: CEO at ThinkHuman.

 What is the most important question leaders should ask employees?

 Meredith: What are your big, hefty, juicy goals or your vision for yourself and the world?What should I do and not do to support you to make that happen?

 What is the most important question employees should ask leaders?

 Meredith: Explore your blind spots with your supervisor.
-What do you see in me that I don’t see in myself in terms of possibility, and the things that hold me back.
+What do you see in me that I don’t see in myself in terms of possibility, and the things that hold me back?
 Then you have to have some faith that your manager has your best interests in mind.

 What is the most important question we should be asking ourselves?

-Meredith: What’s next, to be the best version of myself in this moment?Meredith: What’s next, to be the best version of myself in this moment?
+Meredith: What’s next, to be the best version of myself at this moment?Meredith: What’s next, to be the best version of myself at this moment?
 When we do that kind of honest accounting, we say “Wow, I was really an asshole in those three instances, and I want to go clean that up and make sure I don’t do that again.
 And that other thing that I did was really great, I want to do more of that.”

 What are you most excited about at this time?

 Meredith: I’m most excited by consciousness.
 We can all see disruptive technology over the coming hundred years is likely to take over so much of what human beings already do, from the jobs of doctors and engineers to cashiers.

 What does that mean for human experience and human expression?